-Setting personal financial goals early is important to your short-term and long-term financial health.
-People have different goals with their money, but you need to have an idea of what you want to do with yours so you don't wind up buried in debt or living paycheck to paycheck your entire life.
+Setting personal financial goals early in life is important to your short-term and long-term financial health.
+There are many different things you can do with you money, but you need to have a plan if you don't want to wind up buried in debt or living paycheck to paycheck for the rest of your life.

 It's important to separate your financial assets if you want to make sure you use money for its intended purposes.
 Aside from an emergency fund, you should also consider a savings account that sets aside money for vacations or other recreational activities.
 Again, planning ahead when you want to have a vacation helps you avoid overusing your credit card and paying more in interest in the long run.

 Once you’ve saved an emergency fund, try to find some extra cash to invest in stocks, bonds, real estate or other growth investments.
 If you’re willing to accept some financial risk, stock investments can be very profitable over the long run.
 Just make sure you do your homework and understand how the stock market works and the fees and commissions you’ll need to pay on your investments.